Structure data from external sources

 For data that is not too big and whose updates are not too frequent, we rely on a FIS operator to review the data and decide whether to accept it or not.
 The operator is mostly in the loop to be informed, but can also do/request changes to the data in upstream systems in case something is wrong.

-The operator is made aware of the updates via notices.
+The operator is made aware of the updates via

 For instance, party synchronisation is done manually by the appropriate users, after they have received notices about the inconsistency or out-of-sync state to review and resolve, whereas balance responsibility is to be loaded automatically every day by a background process.
+The diagram below shows how the party synchronisation process works in the system.